Ways to migrate multiple email accounts to Microsoft 365 or Office 365

 Migrate all mailboxes at once (cutover migration) or Express migration

 Use this type of migration if you're running Exchange 2003, Exchange 2007, Exchange 2010, or Exchange 2013, and if there are fewer than 2000 mailboxes.
-You can perform a cutover migration by starting from the Exchange admin center (EAC); see Perform a cutover migration to Microsoft 365 or Office 365.
-See Use express migration to migrate Exchange mailboxes to Microsoft 365 or Office 365 to use the Express migration.
+You can perform a cutover migration by starting from the EAC; for more information, see Perform a cutover migration to Microsoft 365 or Office 365.
+For information on how to use the Express migration, see Use express migration to migrate Exchange mailboxes to Microsoft 365 or Office 365.

-With cutover migration, you can move up to 2000 mailboxes, but due to length of time it takes to create and migrate 2000 users, it is more reasonable to migrate 150 users or less.
+With cutover migration, you can move up to 2000 mailboxes, but due to length of time it takes to create and migrate 2000 users, it's more reasonable to migrate 150 users or less.

 Migrate mailboxes in batches (staged migration)